Force 136: History

 SOE was formed in 1940, by the merger of existing Departments of the War Office and the Ministry of Economic Warfare.
 Its purpose was to incite, organise and supply indigenous resistance forces in enemy-occupied territory.
-Initially, the enemy was Nazi Germany and Italy, but from late 1940, it became clear that a conflict with Japan was also inevitable.
+Initially, the enemies were Nazi Germany and Italy, but from late 1940, it became clear that a conflict with Japan was also inevitable.

 Two missions were sent to set up (and assume political control of) the SOE in the Far East.
 The first was led by a former businessman, Valentine Killery of Imperial Chemical Industries (ICI), who set up his HQ in Singapore.
 A scratch resistance organisation was set up in Malaya, but Singapore was captured on 15 February 1942, soon after Japan entered the war.

 A second mission was set up in British India by another former British colonial businessman, Colin Mackenzie of J. and P. Coats, a clothing manufacturer.
 Mackenzie's India Mission originally operated from the city of Meerut.
 Its location was governed by the fear that the Germans might overrun the Middle East and the Caucasus, in which case resistance movements would be established in Afghanistan, Persia and Iraq.
 When this threat was removed late in 1942 after the battles of Stalingrad and El Alamein, the focus was switched to South East Asia.

 The India Mission's first cover name was GS I(k), which made it appear to be a record-keeping branch of GHQ India.
 The name, Force 136 was adopted in March 1944.
 From December 1944, the organisation's headquarters moved to Kandy in Ceylon and co-operated closely with South East Asia Command which was also located there.

+The rapid expansion of Force 136 operations in India during early 1944 placed significant strain on the unit's administrative infrastructure.
+It increasingly relied on female personnel, ultimately employing 723 women across civilian positions and the First Aid Nursing Yeomanry (FANY) by mid-1945.
+This rapid growth frequently resulted in severe clerical backlogs for newly arriving headquarters staff.
+Upon reporting for duty in March 1944, senior secretary Denise Ursula Woodward formally contested her contract terms regarding the severe administrative backlog, subsequently leaving the organisation to work as a Forces Radio compère.

 In 1946, Force 136 was wound up, along with the rest of SOE.

-Organisation
+Structure

 Command level

 Force 136 was organised into three Groups to conduct covert operations in different parts of Asia.